mauZzii/sign-up-form/README.md

 ### What Was Learned

 * Relative/Absolute Positioning
-* Touched on Flexbox
+* Touched more on Flexbox
+* Styling Forms

 ### Comments/To Do

-* Insert form header
-* Style form
-* Add already member/login section
-* Add JS functionality to check passwords match
-* Add REGEXP or JS to make sure passwords use certain criteria (Lowercase, uppercase, number, and symbol)
+* Add REGEXP and/or JS to make sure passwords use certain criteria (Lowercase, uppercase, number, and symbol)